 Aria Evans is a Toronto-based interdisciplinary artist working in film, dance creation and performance.
 She draws on her experiences as a woman of mixed race (Mi'kmaq/Black/settler heritage) as well as her BFA (2012) to capture meaningful social and cultural themes through her interactive art.
 Aria is artistic director of the Go To Company where collaboration is the departure point to the work that she creates.
-She is co-artistic director of hub14, co-founder of The Research Exchange and a collective member of us.
-The Toronto, Ontario and Canada Council for the arts have supported Aria’s endeavours as well as Jumblies Theatre, Native Earth Performing Arts and b current.
+She was co-Artistic Director of hub14 from 2013-2018 and the Toronto, Ontario and Canada Council for the arts have supported Aria’s endeavours as well as Jumblies Theatre, Native Earth Performing Arts and b current.

-Aria has sat on Canada Council and Dora Award juries, been an Invited Guest Contributor to the 20th anniversary Canadian Arts Summit and talked on interdisciplinary panels for TAPA’s INDIEX.
+Aria has sat on Canada Council and Dora Award juries, been an Invited Guest Contributor to the 20th anniversary Canadian Arts Summit, talked on interdisciplinary panels for TAPA’s INDIEX, DarkNights and On The Move.
+In 2017 she was chosen to participate as one of Culture Days' Youth Arts Ambassadors.
 Aria’s work in dance film has led her to being Kaeja d’Dance’s resident videographer and editor for the past five years.
 Independently, through film, she has collaborated with many of Toronto’s leading dance artists and organizations.
-Aria has done videography and editing for Dreamwalker Dance Company, Julia Sasso Dances, Ryerson University, The Banff Centre, Dance Matters, Ella Cooper Creates, CDA-ADC, YMI, Tziporah Productions and the Pulse Ontario Dance Conference, to name a few.
+Aria has done videography and editing for Dreamwalker Dance Company, MOonhORsE Dance Theatre, Julia Sasso Dances, Ryerson University, The Banff Centre, Dance Matters, Ella Cooper Creates, Canadian Dance Assembly and the Pulse Ontario Dance Conference, to name a few.

 "Evans is an emerging interdisciplinary artist focusing on important and relevant cultural issues.
-If this is the work she is producing at the beginning of her artistic journey then it will be exciting to witness what Evans will produce throughout the rest of her career." - www.mooneyontheatre.com
+If this is the work she is producing at the beginning of her artistic journey then it will be exciting to witness what Evans will produce throughout the rest of her career." - Mooney On Theatre

 NEWS AND UPDATES